forkaduck/duckydd/README.md

 # Ducky Detector Daemon
-This is a daemon which should protect the user from pretty much every HID injection attack.
+This daemon protects you from pretty much every HID injection attack.
 (If configured right)

 ## Compatibility Note:
-This daemon depends on udev and the xkb extension to the x server.
+This daemon depends on Udev and the XKB extension to the x-server.
 Systemd is not required although you will have to write your own init script.

 ## Install: